Sports anxiety is something every sport family experiences at one point or another.

 What causes sports anxiety?

-There two types of stressors that can lead to increased anxiety in athletes: performance stressors and organizational stressors.
+Two types of stressors lead to increased anxiety in athletes: performance stressors and organizational stressors.

 - Performance stressors are related to preparation, risk of injury, expectations, self-consciousness, and rivalry.